mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Remarks

-By design, children of [RoomRecipe](#T-ParquetClassLibrary-Rooms-RoomRecipe 'ParquetClassLibrary.Rooms.RoomRecipe') should never themselves use [IRoomRecipeEdit](#T-ParquetClassLibrary-Rooms-IRoomRecipeEdit 'ParquetClassLibrary.Rooms.IRoomRecipeEdit').
+By design, children of [RoomRecipe](#T-ParquetClassLibrary-Rooms-RoomRecipe 'ParquetClassLibrary.Rooms.RoomRecipe') should never themselves use [IRoomRecipeEdit](#T-ParquetClassLibrary-EditorSupport-IRoomRecipeEdit 'ParquetClassLibrary.EditorSupport.IRoomRecipeEdit').
 IRoomRecipeEdit is for use only by external types that require read/write access to model properties.

-<a name='P-ParquetClassLibrary-Rooms-IRoomRecipeEdit-MinimumWalkableSpaces'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-IRoomRecipeEdit-MinimumWalkableSpaces'></a>
 ### MinimumWalkableSpaces `property`

 ##### Summary

 Minimum number of open spaces needed for this [RoomRecipe](#T-ParquetClassLibrary-Rooms-RoomRecipe 'ParquetClassLibrary.Rooms.RoomRecipe') to register.

-<a name='P-ParquetClassLibrary-Rooms-IRoomRecipeEdit-OptionallyRequiredFurnishings'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-IRoomRecipeEdit-OptionallyRequiredFurnishings'></a>
 ### OptionallyRequiredFurnishings `property`

 ##### Summary

 A list of [FurnishingModel](#T-ParquetClassLibrary-Parquets-FurnishingModel 'ParquetClassLibrary.Parquets.FurnishingModel') categories this [RoomRecipe](#T-ParquetClassLibrary-Rooms-RoomRecipe 'ParquetClassLibrary.Rooms.RoomRecipe') requires.

-<a name='P-ParquetClassLibrary-Rooms-IRoomRecipeEdit-OptionallyRequiredPerimeterBlocks'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-IRoomRecipeEdit-OptionallyRequiredPerimeterBlocks'></a>
 ### OptionallyRequiredPerimeterBlocks `property`

 ##### Summary

 An optional list of [BlockModel](#T-ParquetClassLibrary-Parquets-BlockModel 'ParquetClassLibrary.Parquets.BlockModel') categories this [RoomRecipe](#T-ParquetClassLibrary-Rooms-RoomRecipe 'ParquetClassLibrary.Rooms.RoomRecipe') requires as walls.

-<a name='P-ParquetClassLibrary-Rooms-IRoomRecipeEdit-OptionallyRequiredWalkableFloors'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-IRoomRecipeEdit-OptionallyRequiredWalkableFloors'></a>
 ### OptionallyRequiredWalkableFloors `property`

 ##### Summary

 An optional list of [FloorModel](#T-ParquetClassLibrary-Parquets-FloorModel 'ParquetClassLibrary.Parquets.FloorModel') categories this [RoomRecipe](#T-ParquetClassLibrary-Rooms-RoomRecipe 'ParquetClassLibrary.Rooms.RoomRecipe') requires.

-<a name='T-ParquetClassLibrary-Scripts-IScriptModelEdit'></a>
+<a name='T-ParquetClassLibrary-EditorSupport-IScriptModelEdit'></a>
 ## IScriptModelEdit `type`

 ##### Namespace

-ParquetClassLibrary.Scripts
+ParquetClassLibrary.EditorSupport

 ##### Summary